smsm3557/DCS/README.md

 sudo mv <client-name>.ovpn /etc/openvpv
 ```

-Note: the current vpn setup does not allow internet access through the vpn and setting up a split-tunnel with AllJoyn is difficult so ensure you have updated all the things you need to update before starting the OpenVPN client.
+Note: the current vpn setup does not allow internet access through the vpn and setting up a split-tunnel with AllJoyn is difficult.
+Ensure you have updated all the things you need to update before starting the OpenVPN client.

 ### AllJoyn
 First clone the AllJoyn repository into your /src folder.
 The run the following "scons" command that corresponds to your processor.